A typical Williams

 ) because they have two coil windings on the same solenoid coil body.
 The first set of part numbers (21-550 in the example)

-indicate the strength of the flipper (pull in coil used to raise the flipper).
+indicate the wire gauge and strength of the flipper (pull in coil used to raise the flipper).

-) indicate the coil strength used to hold the flipper fully upright (solenoid core hold in coil).
+) indicates the coil strength used to hold the flipper fully upright (solenoid core "hold in" coil, used on E.O.S. type flippers).
 Coil part number Suffix or Prefix

 - AE-23-800 - 04